formigas/formigas-flutter-bricks/core/__brick__/{{project_name.snakeCase()}}/README.md

 ### Configuration
 The pipeline is defined in `bitbucket-pipelines.yml`, with separate steps for validation, build (iOS and Android), and tests.
 - Flutter version: Ensure the Flutter Docker image version matches the version you want to use.
-This is set in the `image` at the top of the `bitbucket-pipelines.yml` file.
+By default, [cirruslabs Flutter Docker images](https://github.com/cirruslabs/docker-images-flutter/pkgs/container/flutter) are used.
+If you want to use a different Flutter version or image, adjust the value of the `image` key at the top of the `bitbucket-pipelines.yml` file.
 - Runners: For iOS builds, make sure you have a self-hosted macOS runner available and correctly tagged to handle the iOS build steps.
 If you use different tags than the default ones, you can adjust them in the `&build-ios` step.

 ### Troubleshooting